bbauska/W3Cx-3of5/README.md

 5.  ctx.arcTo(x, y, x+width, y,radius);
 ```

-which might be easier than trying to figure out where the arc will end like this:
+<h4>which might be easier than trying to figure out where the arc will end like this:</h4>

 ```
 1.  ctx.moveTo(x+radius, y);
 2.  ctx.arcTo(x+width, y, x+width, y+radius, radius);